swiftglitxh/GWTX/README.md

 ![image](https://github.com/SwiftGlitxh/GWTX/assets/72777943/c751472f-da00-4159-95d7-acf58f7fa966)

-# GWTX Console
+# GWTX (beta)

-GWTX Console is a custom console designed for exploiting targets and performing various network-related tasks.
+GWTX is a console that will be designed for exploiting targets and performing various network-related tasks.
 It provides a command-line interface for executing commands and managing options.

 ## Prerequisites